Pix3l01/mjolnir/README.md

-# :hammer: hammerbot
+# :hammer::angry: Mjolnir

-> show your contempt for subjugates of big tech multinationals!
+> show your contempt for subjugates of big tech multinationals, the fancy way